 Dr Marcin Glowacz

 Dr Marcin Glowacz joined the University of Greenwich in February 2013.
-He was previously conducting research at Harper Adams University, where he obtained his PhD (the work supervised by Jim Monaghan).
-In his work he studied the effects of temperature and light conditions during storage on the quality changes of baby leaf spinach.
+He got his MSc (with distinction) in Ecology and the Environment from the Lancaster University, with dissertation project focused on the use of jasmonate priming for induced defences in plants.
+He subsequently obtained his PhD in Plant Biochemistry at Harper Adams University.
+In his work he was investigating the effects of postharvest storage conditions (temperature and light) on the quality changes of baby leaf spinach.
 Furthermore, Dr Glowacz was looking to understand, whether and which treatments prior to storage can potentially be used by the industry to extend the shelf-life of fresh produce.
 He has vast experience in plant physiology and biochemistry and is familiar with number of analytical techniques, e.g. HPLC and GC analyses, spectrophotometry and quality evaluation.
+He also have a good understanding of supply chains, as majority of his work has been conducted in collaboration with industrial partners.

-Dr Glowacz's area of interest is in developing innovative technologies for the food industry.
+Dr Glowacz’s area of interest is in developing innovative technologies for the food industry.
 In the past Dr Glowacz has been involved in research aiming to improve tomato plant resistance to diseases.
-More recently, he has been collaborating with the fresh produce industry (PDM Ltd, Thanet Earth and Mack Multiples) in a search for ways to improve fresh produce quality and extend shelf-life via either implementing treatments prior to storage or optimising storage conditions, thus finding where within the supply chain, improvements can be made.
+More recently, he has been collaborating with the fresh produce industry (e.g. Thanet Earth, Mack, Barfoots) in a search for ways to improve fresh produce quality and extend shelf-life via either implementing treatments prior to storage or optimising storage conditions, thus finding where within the supply chain, improvements can be made.
 Fresh produce has been recognised as a healthy food, thus there is increasing consumer demand for fresh fruit and vegetables.
 Their shelf-life, however, is relatively short and is limited by microbial contamination or visual, textural and nutritional quality loss.
 Thus, new techniques for food shelf-life extension are highly demanded by the industry.
-Dr Glowacz has recently been investigating the possibility of using ozone for quality improvement of cucumbers and courgettes with promising results.

 Ozone (O3) has been used by the industry as an antimicrobial agent for a number of years because in contrast to other sanitizers it does not leave chemical residues on the surface of fresh produce.
 In recent years, however, there is an increasing interest in the use of ozone not only as a sanitizer but also as a method to improve fresh produce quality (appearance, texture and/or nutritional content).

-The aim of the research is to investigate the effect of ozone exposure on fresh produce quality.
-The work has been carried out using cucumbers, courgettes and peppers as produce of interest with very promising results.
-Future research will focus on understanding the exact mechanisms of ozone action.
-For this purpose more detailed analytical techniques will be employed, e.g. NMR and MS analyses.
+The aim of the research was to investigate the effect of ozone exposure on fresh produce quality.
+The work has been carried out using numerous commodities, i.e. cucumbers, courgettes, peppers, grapes, and strawberries as produce of interest with very promising results.

 - Glowacz, M., Mogren, L.M., Reade, J.P.H., Cobb, A.H. and Monaghan, J.M.
 (2013) Can hot water treatments enhance or maintain postharvest quality of spinach leaves?
 Postharvest Biology and Technology, 81, pp. 23-28.